voxxlr/processor/README.md

 # Overview
-The Voxxlr processor converts input files into a format required by the voxxlr doc server.
-The processor is deployed using docker and thus requied that the docker engine is already installed.
+The Voxxlr _processor_ converts input files into a format required by the voxxlr [_doc_](https://github.com/voxxlr/doc) server.
+It is deployed using docker and thus requires that the docker engine is already installed.

 ## Building the docker image